darwinbatres/excalidrawlocal/CONTRIBUTING.md

 - TypeScript: Use strict types, avoid any
 - Components: Functional components with hooks
 - Naming: PascalCase for components, camelCase for functions
+- Constants: All size limits and config values should go in src/lib/constants.ts

+## Architecture Notes

+### Storage Limits

+Content size limits are centralized in `src/lib/constants.ts`.
+When adding new content types or modifying limits:

+1. Add/update constants in `constants.ts` with clear documentation
+2. Update storage APIs to track new content types
+3. Add client-side validation with real-time feedback
+4. Include actionable error messages with size information

+### Card Components

+Markdown and Rich Text cards follow a consistent pattern:

+- Real-time size tracking with visual indicators
+- Warning at 80% of limit, error at 100%
+- Save prevention when over limit
+- Actionable error messages with reduction tips

 ## Commit Messages